-EC § 49063 et seq. - Family Educational Rights and Privacy Act (FERPA) - Student Records: Federal and state laws grant certain rights of privacy and rights of access to students and to their parents.
+EC § 49063 et seq. - Family Educational Rights and Privacy Act (FERPA) - Student Records:

+Federal and state laws grant certain rights of privacy and rights of access to students and to their parents.
 Full access to all personally identifiable written records maintained by the school district must be granted to:

 - 1. Parents of student age 17 and younger. - 2.
-Parents of students age 18 and older if the student is a dependent for tax purposes.

-3. Students age 16 and older, students age 14 and over who are identified as both homeless and an unaccompanied youth, or students who are enrolled in an institution of post-secondary instruction (called "eligible students").

-4. Individuals who have completed and signed a Caregiver's Authorization Affidavit.
+Parents of students age 18 and older if the student is a dependent for tax purposes. - 3.
+Students age 16 and older, students age 14 and over who are identified as both homeless and an unaccompanied youth, or students who are enrolled in an institution of post-secondary instruction (called "eligible students"). - 4.
+Individuals who have completed and signed a Caregiver's Authorization Affidavit.

 A parent, guardian or eligible student may review individual records by making a request to the principal.
 A parent, guardian or eligible student may challenge the content of any student record.
 A written request must be filed with the superintendent to correct or remove any information which is alleged to be inaccurate, an unsubstantiated personal conclusion or inference, a conclusion or inference outside of the observer's area of competence, not based on personal observation of a named person, misleading, or in violation of the privacy or other rights of the student.
 The superintendent or designee shall meet with the parent/guardian or eligible student and with the employee who recorded the information shall be ordered corrected, removed or destroyed.
 If the allegations are denied, the decision may be appealed in writing to the Board within thirty (30) days.
 The governing board shall meet in closed session with the parent/guardian or eligible student and with the employee who recorded the information in question and shall sustain or deny the allegations.
 If the board sustains the allegations, the information shall be ordered corrected, removed or destroyed.
 If the board sustains the allegations, the information shall be ordered corrected, removed or destroyed.
-The decision of the Board shall be final.
-If the final decision of the board is unfavorable to the parent/guardian, or if the parent/guardian accepts an unfavorable decision by the superintendent, the parent/guardian shall have the right to submit a written statement of objections which shall become a part of the student's record until such time as the information in question is corrected or removed.
+The board sustains the allegations, the information shall be ordered corrected, removed or destroyed.
+The board sustains the allegations, the information shall be ordered corrected, removed or destroyed.
+The board sustains the allegations, the information shall be ordered corrected, removed or destroyed.
+The decision of the parent/guardian accepts an unfavorable decision by the superintendent, the parent/guardian shall have the right to submit a written statement of objections which shall become a part of the student's record until such time as the information in question is corrected or removed.